AISingher/Remote-Files/README.md

 # Remote-Files

-File server and interface for clients to connect to and transfer files from a remote host.
+Client-server file network intended for Rutgers iLab machines

+Clients can run commands for files hosted on server:
+* open
+* close
+* read
+* write

-Relies on a  customized messaging system and file descriptors for operations, implemented in C.
+Relies on a  customized messaging system and file descriptors for operations between server and client

-Commands: open, close, read, and write.